 It’s hard to find neutral reviews on the web when so many people write fake reviews for a living.
-There are companies based in India, the Philippines, Bangladesh and elsewhere that have large teams of fake reviewers working tirelessly day and night to make bad businesses look good and vice versa.
+There are entire companies based in India, the Philippines, Bangladesh and elsewhere that have large teams of fake reviewers working tirelessly day and night to make bad businesses look good and vice versa.
 As you can imagine, Yelp is a prime target.
 With so many fake reviews out there, people often question if Yelp reviews are even reliable.

 A simple Google search will give you dozens of services that can be hired to create fake reviews on any site or social network you want.
 And since many people trust online reviews, brands regularly hire such services to increase their positive reviews and polish their reputations for prospective customers.

 There are many ways that brands do this, and the list continues to grow as new techniques are developed.
 We've rounded up the four most common types of review manipulation.